janbiedermann/opal-webpack-loader/README.md

 opal-webpack-loader-0.7.1 compiles all of opal, a bunch of gems and over 19000SLC on a Intel® Core™ i7-7700HQ CPU @ 2.80GHz × 8, with 8 workers in around 1850ms
 - support for memcached or redis as compiler cache
+- parallel builds working on Windows too, but not as fast as on Linux
 - opal modules are packaged as es6 modules
 - support for rails with webpacker
 - other webpack features become available, like: